Skew-elliptical copula based mixed models for non-Gaussian longitudinal data with application to an HIV-AIDS study: Skew-elliptical distributions and related copulas

 where $t_d(.)$ and $T_d(.)$ are the PDF and CDF of a $d$-dimensional standard Student-$t$ variable, respectively. \end{def1} Multivariate skew-$t$ copula can be similarly obtained using the above distribution as - \begin{def1} A $d$-dimensional copula is said to be a skew-$t$ copula if

 where $ST_1^{-1}(u_j|1,\lambda^*_j,\nu)$ denotes the inverse of the CDF of $T_j \sim ST_1(1,\lambda^*_j,\nu)$ distribution.
 The corresponding skew-t copula density is given by

-\end{def1} The skew-normal copula in Definition (\ref{sncopdef1}) captures the non-exchangeable dependence between the variables of interest, with the correlation matrix $\mathbf{\Sigma}$ accounting for association between unobservable or latent variables $Z_j$ in (\ref{csndef1}) and $\mathbf{\lambda} = (\lambda_1,\dots,\lambda_d)^\intercal$ accounting for the differential skewness of the variables involved.
-Comparing with the skew-normal copula skew-$t$ copula in Definition (\ref{stcopdef1}) has an extra parameter known as the {\em degrees of freedom}, which accounts for possible tail dependence in the data. \citet{yoshiba2018maximum} discussed the applications and maximum likelihood estimation of the skew-$t$ copula while \citet{smith2012modelling} discussed its Bayesian estimation.
-Note that for $\mathbf{\nu} \to \infty$ we have the skew-normal copula.
-Gaussian and Student-$t$ copula are also nested in the skew-$t$ copula.
-To provide some visual representations, we plot the contours of the joint densities of skew-$t$, Student-$t$, skew-normal and normal copula, using standard normal margins in Figure \ref{fig:copcontour1}.
+\end{def1} The skew-normal copula, as defined in Definition (\ref{sncopdef1}), encapsulates the non-exchangeable dependence between the variables of interest.
+Here, the correlation matrix $\mathbf{\Sigma}$ captures the association between unobservable or latent variables $Z_j$ in (\ref{csndef1}), while $\mathbf{\lambda} = (\lambda_1,\dots,\lambda_d)^\intercal$ accounts for the differential skewness of the involved variables.
+In contrast, the skew-$t$ copula, as described in Definition (\ref{stcopdef1}), introduces an additional parameter known as the "degrees of freedom," which accommodates possible tail dependence in the data. \citet{yoshiba2018maximum} delved into the applications and maximum likelihood estimation of the skew-$t$ copula, while \citet{smith2012modelling} discussed its Bayesian estimation.
+Notably, as $\mathbf{\nu} \to \infty$, the skew-normal copula is obtained.
+Moreover, the Gaussian and Student-$t$ copulas are nested within the skew-$t$ copula.
+To provide visual insights, we depict the contours of the joint densities of the skew-$t$, Student-$t$, skew-normal, and normal copulas, utilizing standard normal margins, as shown in Figure \ref{fig:copcontour1}.